datalets/public-health-ch/README.md

 ansible-playbook ansible/site.yaml -i ansible/inventories/production --tags release -v -e gitversion=<v*.*.*>
 ```

+You can also use the `gitrepo` parameter to use a different fork of the source code.

 Once the basic system set up, i.e. you have an `ansible` user in the sudoers and docker group, you are ready to run the playbook.

 The typical order of deployment is: